Project background

 My responsibilities

-I was heavily involved in the initial client discussions and the specification and estimation of this project in addition to the documentation of the development approach from a technical perspective.
+I was heavily involved in the initial client discussions, specification and estimation of this project.

-Whilst I was working on another project during much of the initial development of EEAT, I also created the data transform layer, which processed the raw data from the data capture spreadsheets into the three key visualisations - Enabling Environment, Value Chain Segment and Good Governance.
-The data transformation layer also provided the capability to collate and average data sets, hence providing the data for the visualisations.
+Whilst I was working on another project during the initial phase of development, once onboard I created the data transform layer, which processed the raw data into three key visualisations - Enabling Environment, Value Chain Segment and Good Governance.
+The data transformation layer also provided the capability to collate and average data sets, hence enabling the various visualisations that formed the core of the system's output.

-Sadly, as EEAT is an internal-only WWF tool it isn’t publicly available.
+Sadly, as EEAT is an internal WWF tool it isn’t publicly available.
 However, there’s a great project write up showing the system in use over on the Createful website.

 Key skills